nickmackenzie/dont-get-zohod/pages/Sites/paragraph-expansion.md

 # Add Support For Show More/Less

-This adds the ability to flag a paragraph as content that should be collapsible and adds a show more/less toggle text.
+Adds the ability to flag a paragraph as content that should be collapsible and adds a show more/less toggle text.

 ## How This Works